 Mechanism of Support

-Expenses that are eligible for funding included: meeting room rental, travel and lodging for participants, audiovisual equipment rental and labor fees, food and beverage, and miscellaneous expenses such as printed matter and name badges.
+Expenses that are eligible for funding include reasonable fees and expenses (including travel) for speakers or instructors; meeting room rental; travel and lodging for participants; audiovisual equipment rental and labor fees; food and beverage; technology needs relates to virtual training; and miscellaneous expenses such as printed matter and name badges.
 Honoraria for workshop speakers will not generally be approved but honoraria for summer schools may be considered.
 Proposers are encouraged to develop budgets that combine support from the Estes Fund with other sources when available.

 About the Estes Fund

 The Estes Fund was established to honor William K. and Katherine W. Estes.
 Bill Estes was a giant in the fields of learning and mathematical psychology, a recipient of the National Medal of Science, and the founding editor of the journal Psychological Science, for which Kay Estes served as founding managing editor.

 The Estes Fund is jointly overseen by the Association for Psychological Science and the Psychonomic Society.

 2023 Estes Fund Committee